Posts Tagged ‘Washington Pottery’

 Inspiration drawn from mountains, rivers, lakes, seas, clouds, trees, birds, fish, plants, flowers are all reflected in their work.

 We thought it would be fun to take these broad themes and show their influence on the creative process.
-For no particular reason, we’re going to start with fish!
+For no particular reason, we’re going to start with something fishy!

 Poole Pottery Aegean plate Pottery plate decorated with three fish